mis350-s21/final-project-final_project_a_f/README.md

 ### Admin requirement:
 - In the admin page:
-- admin (info feilds customize) for customer details form with fields name, date of birth, email, phone, address, and credit card number is optional.
+- admin (info feilds customize) for customer details form with fields name, date of birth, email, phone, address, and credit card number.

 ### Additional requirement (Bouns):